ZechCodes/Bevy/README.md

 ```
 This will be ignored by the dependency resolver because it’s been assigned a value.
 ## Dependency Resolution
 Dependency resolution and injection is handled right after `__new__` is called.
-Exo has a repository of all dependencies that have already been created.
+Bevy has a repository of all dependencies that have already been created.
 This repository is used anytime a class is instantiated to look for each of the dependency class interfaces.
 A dependency will be used from the repository only if it is the same class as the interface requested or a sub class of that interface.
 If no match is found for an interface, the class interface will be instantiated without arguments.

 So, in short, all dependencies are guaranteed to be either the same class as the dependency’s interface or a sub class of that interface.
 ## How To Customize Dependencies
 What if you need to instantiate a dependency with arguments or provide an alternate implementation of a dependency?
 This can be accomplished by using your class’ builder.
 The builder can be accessed by calling the `declare` class method, which takes an arbitrary number of object instances as its arguments.
-These instances will then be saved in the repository and will be used as dependencies for any matching interface. `declare` returns an `ExoBuilder` instance so you will need to call its `build` method.
+These instances will then be saved in the repository and will be used as dependencies for any matching interface. `declare` returns an `BevyBuilder` instance so you will need to call its `build` method.

 Example *(continuing the code from above)*:
 ```py